web081/-regtech-bankapp/README.md

 - Using Terraform to Create Cluster, VPC, Security Group and IAM Role
 - deployment includes monitoring using Prometheus and Grafana for application performance and security insights
 - Prerequisites
-Ensure the following prerequisites are met before setting up the Jenkins pipeline:
+- Java Development Kit (JDK)

-#### Jenkins server with required plugins installed:
+- Docker
-- Git Plugin
+- Jenkins
-- Maven Integration Plugin
+- SonarQube
-- Trivy Scanner Plugin
+- Nexus Repository Manager
-- SonarQube Plugin
+- Terraform
-- Nexus Artifact Uploader
+- AWS Account
-- Docker Pipeline Plugin
+- Prometheus
-- Kubernetes CLI Plugin
+- Grafana
 #### Access to the Git repository
 SonarQube instance configured in Jenkins for code quality and security scans Nexus Repository for publishing artifacts